bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 You can query the images for products.
 The default image is a product's thumbnail image.

-The example query shows how to query the images for the specified product:
+The following example retrieves the images for the specified product:

 <!--
 type: tab